 DBCS is a school founded and designed for boys to the very core of its being.
-As a school we have specialised in educating boys for fifty years, and as such, we understand the unique developmental needs of boys, and constantly seek to design and implement procedures, policies and practices that meet these needs so that we produce happy, well-adjusted, successful, relationship-enabled and inspired men.
+As a school we have specialised in educating boys for fifty four years, and as such, we understand the unique developmental needs of boys, and constantly seek to design and implement procedures, policies and practices that meet these needs so that we produce happy, well-adjusted, successful, relationship-enabled and inspired men.

 The teachers here have consciously elected that calling, and know how to challenge boys academically, care for them pastorally and engage with them in a fulfilling range of cultural and sporting pursuits.